“Very professional, efficient, knowledgeable, polite, I would refer anyone to this firm.

 Car accidents are at best an inconvenience and at worst a life-changing event.
 But whether you’ve been involved in a minor fender-bender or a serious wreck, you need help sorting through the legal maze of an accident so that you can recover and move on with your life.

-The accident attorneys at Marasco & Nesselbush obtain extraordinary results for New England car crash victims.
-We’ve handled thousands of auto accident cases in Rhode Island, Massachusetts and Connecticut and understand that victims need a knowledgeable and compassionate advocate who puts their interests first.
+At Marasco & Nesselbush, we obtain extraordinary results for New England crash victims.
+We’ve handled thousands of accident cases in Rhode Island and understand that victims need a knowledgeable and compassionate advocate who puts their interests first.

 An auto accident is stressful enough.
 You shouldn’t have to worry about haggling with insurance adjusters in order to receive just compensation for medical bills, lost wages, and vehicle damage.
 While you focus on making a recovery, Marasco & Nesselbush handles the legal aspects of your accident, making sure that the at-fault driver’s insurance company pays what is fair.

 A strong legal team can make the difference between a successful car accident recovery and a recovery that leaves you frustrated and angry.

 Get Answers to Questions about your

 The types of compensation you may be eligible to recover depends on the damages and injuries you suffered.
 Some of the main factors that affect the amount of compensation include the severity of your injuries, how your ability to work was affected, how your future ability to work was affected, how your quality of life has been diminished, the amount of your medical bills, whether the accident has left you severely impaired or disfigured and how your personal relationships – such as those with your spouse – have been negatively impacted by your accident.

 Some examples of types of compensation available to victims of Rhode Island car accidents include:

 - Medical expenses – These include bills for hospital stays, emergency room visits, ambulance fees and other medical costs related to the injuries suffered in the accident.